Avaiga/taipy/README.md

 Taipy is designed for data scientists and machine learning engineers to build data & AI web applications.
 &nbsp;

-⭐️ Enables building production-ready web applications. `<br />` ⭐️ No need to learn new languages.
-Only Python is needed.`<br />` ⭐️ Concentrate on Data and AI algorithms without development and deployment complexities.
+⭐️ Enables building production-ready web applications. <br />
+⭐️ No need to learn new languages.
+Only Python is needed.<br />
+⭐️ Concentrate on Data and AI algorithms without development and deployment complexities.<br />

 &nbsp;